ptdeboer/vbrowser/README.md

 Ant
 ---
 The Ant build is now broken.
-The build files are kept for reference purposes only.
+Most of them have been deleted.